FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 1. The custom IoT Agent is making a registration for an attribute
 2. The custom IoT Agent each request for updating context (on the `/v2/op/update` endpoint)
-3. A decision is made how to handle the request - for both the Custom IoT Agent and the Ultralight Agent this follows the paradigm of setting a `<command>State` attribute, amending and forwarding the request on a `/cmd` endpoint to the device (or alternatively to a middleware responsible for the device).
+3. A decision is made how to handle the request - for both the Custom IoT Agent and the JSON Agent this follows the paradigm of setting a `<command>State` attribute, amending and forwarding the request on a `/cmd` endpoint to the device (or alternatively to a middleware responsible for the device).